SWIOID Review and Statement of Expectations

 Snowy Hydro Limited is an unlisted public company limited by shares and incorporated under the Corporations Act.
 It is a Commonwealth Company for the purposes of the Public Governance, Performance and Accountability (PGPA) Act 2013, and is wholly owned by the Australian Government represented by two Shareholder Ministers: the Minister for Finance and the Minister for Energy.

 The Shareholder Ministers outline their expectations to the Snowy Hydro Limited Board via a document called the ‘Statement of Expectations’.
-The most recent Statement of Expectations was issued in 2021 with a focus on operating profitably within the National Electricity Market, delivering financial returns consistent with commercial operations, and progresses pumped hydro in the Snowy Mountains through Snowy 2.0.
+Prior to the new version in 2024, the previous Statement of Expectations was issued in 2021 with a focus on operating profitably within the National Electricity Market, delivering financial returns consistent with commercial operations, and progresses pumped hydro in the Snowy Mountains through Snowy 2.0.

-The current Statement of Expectations does not include any considerations for the environment, downstream water users, Cultural or social values, making it inconsistent with broader Murray-Darling Basin Plan water reforms to manage rivers for quadruple bottom line outcomes.
+The previous version did not include any considerations for the environment, downstream water users, Cultural or social values, making it inconsistent with broader National Water Initiative and Murray-Darling Basin Plan water reforms to manage rivers for quadruple bottom line outcomes.

 During negotiations on the Water Amendment (Restoring Our Rivers) Act 2023, the Snowy Hydro Limited Shareholder Ministers agreed to update the Statement of Expectations.